dinakidane/guess-number/README.md

 - [Git](https://git-scm.com/): commited and pushed code to github.
 - [Github](https://github.com/): where all the pushed code was stored.
 - [Responsiveness](https://www.websiteplanet.com/webtools/responsive-checker/#body): Used to check the screen responsiveness in many different types of screens.

+## Media

+- No media has been inserted due to it not being necessary for the effectiveness of the game

 ## Deployment